RobertAgee/CCXT-Flask-Server/README.md

     Now you can test your bot locally via Postman.
 Make sure it will communicate with your exchange and execute orders correctly, and rejects any unauthorized requests.

-7. On Heroku, create a new app, and follow Heroku CLI instructions for uploading this project directly without Github.
-   <b>Do not post your project to Github!
-It contains your secret keys.</b> Heroku will build and deploy it automatically.
+7. On Heroku, create a new app, and follow Heroku instructions for either uploading directly from your local or for a Github repo.  <b>NOTE: Since this contains your account keys, if you upload to Github, make sure it is set to private.</b> Heroku will build and deploy it automatically.
+If there are any build errors, make sure all the packages versions agree with Heroku's Python environment.

 8. Provide your webhook endpoint and JSON-formatted password to whatever service will be making the requests.